-To “fight fire with fire” is to retaliate with a similar form of attack that has been used against you.
+The phrase fight fire with fire means to retaliate with a similar form of attack that was used against you.

 The Origin Of ‘Fight Fire With Fire’

 How does it work?
-The name of this technique is called backfiring, and it’s typically utilized to help control violent forest fires.
-The strategy, from what I understand, is to intentionally set a fire in front of the oncoming primary fire in order to create a “roadblock” of sorts.
-By burning away the nearby timber, the primary fire will have nothing left to fuel itself once it reaches the burnt out area.
-Thus, the primary fire becomes crippled and is prevented from advancing any further and eventually it goes out.
+The name of this technique is called backfiring and firemen typically use it to help control violent forest fires.
+From what I understand, the strategy involves intentionally setting a fire in front of the oncoming primary fire in order to burn away any nearby timber and other flammable material in the area.
+That way, once the primary fire reaches that area, it will have nothing left to fuel itself.
+This prevents the primary fire from advancing any further and eventually it goes out.

-- Catherine likes playing practical jokes on people, so today I thought I’d give her a taste of her own medicine by playing one on her.
+- Since Catherine likes playing practical jokes on people, I thought I would give her a taste of her own medicine by playing one on her.